paulelliott/fabrication/README.markdown

 To run rake successfully:

 1. Clone the project
-2. Install mongodb and sqlite3
+2. Install mongodb and sqlite3 (brew install ...)
-3. Install bundler
+3. Install bundler (gem install bundler)
 4. Run `bundle install` from the project root
 5. Run `rake` and the test suite should be all green!